Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 4. Setting up Sigrid OSH
+(other steps? e.g. create allowlist?)
 -  Define Sigrid objectives
-  - Portfolio/System
+   - See Sigrid documentation [perhaps not make this a separate section?]
+   - first portfolio level, consider whether system-level exceptions are needed.

 ### 5. Scan the software for health issues
 - Frameworks and libraries should be scanned frequently (preferably daily, but no less than every 3 months) to make sure there are no severe vulnerabilities in them.
 - Use Sigrid to continuously review libraries:
   - For existence of known vulnerabilities.
-  - For acceptable license
+  - For risks in licenses
   - For up-to-date-ness (freshness)
 - When to use the scan results:
-  - Do triaging during refinement.
+  - Do triaging of scan results during refinement.
 You need to decide if libraries need to be updated during the upcoming sprint, either because vulnerabilities have been found or because the team agrees it is falling too far behind the latest version.
+  - A licensing risk will usually only appear when a library has been newly introduced.
   Likely actions:
     - [Updating a library](#updating-a-library)